ashwintr303/hpsc-utils/linux/README.md

 and `do_writes` is a boolean value for whether it will actually kick (1) or not (0).
 Failure to kick a mailbox will result in the watchdog timing out.
+The `wdtester` should also be fixed to the core that it's kicking, e.g.:

+    taskset -c 3 ./wdtester /dev/watchdog3 1

 Note that HPSC watchdogs cannot be stopped once they are started, but the SW watchdog can.